 BetOnline Sportsbook is our number one recommendation for Oklahoma sports betting fans, including those seeking options for betting on Super Bowl 53.
-They welcome players from the US, and are a respected, trusted and legally licensed and regulated destination.
+They welcome players from the US, and are a respected, trusted and legally authorized destination.
 They were established in 1991 and are regulated by the government of Panama.
 One reason we hold them in high regard is due to the excellent quality of their services and betting environment.
 They offer a wide range of competitive betting lines and odds, with a strong selection of wagering options as well.
 Their bonus offer is for new customers and return customers, and delivers a 25% match bonus on every single deposit you make into your account.

 Is Online Sports Betting Legal in Oklahoma?

 To put this as simply as possible, there is nothing illegal about Oklahoma residents betting at an offshore sportsbook.
 The USA sports betting laws that are in place are designed to target sportsbook owner operators as well as banks and financial institutions that process gambling related transactions.
 But there are no laws that go after the players specifically.
-So as long as you are betting with an offshore site that is licensed, regulated and located outside of the reach of the US, then it is perfectly legal for you to gamble.
+So as long as you are betting with an offshore site that is fully certified and located outside of the reach of the US, then it is perfectly legal for you to gamble.
 There are also no state laws prohibiting legally sanctioned offshore sports betting.

 However, if you were to attempt to operate an online sportsbook within the state, you are engaging in criminal activity and illegal gambling, which is very against the law and punishable by law.
 If you're operating within the law, Oklahoma doesn't have an axe to grind.
-The sportsbooks you see in this guide are all legally licensed, subject to regulatory oversight from a legitimate jurisdiction, and are located outside of the United States.
+The sportsbooks you see in this guide are all legally authorized and subject to regulatory oversight from a legitimate jurisdiction, and are located outside of the United States.
 This means they are all legal sports betting destinations for residents of Oklahoma and throughout the US.